rse/pptx-prompter/README.md

 Single-Page Application (SPA) as the client component.
 The prompter view can be opened in a fullscreen browser like [Google Chrome](https://www.google.com/chrome) or in a browser source of [OBS Studio](https://obsproject.com).
-In the latter case, one usually also projects the beamer content in realtime onto the left top corner of the prompter view with the help of [NDI Tools](https://ndi.video/tools/) to get an even better user experience.
+In the latter case, one usually also projects the attendee content (on the beamer display) in realtime onto the left top corner of the prompter view with the help of [NDI Tools](https://ndi.video/tools/) to get an even better user experience.

 Overview
 --------

-The following is a screenshot of a prompter view corresponding to the title slide of a keynote presentation: On the top left is the preview of the current presentation content, below is the current (logical) slide number and the preview of the next presentation content and at the bottom left is an analog clock showing the done and remaining speaker time.
-On the right is the prompter content.
+The following is a screenshot of a prompter view corresponding to the title attendee slide of a presentation: On the top left is the preview of the current attendee content, below is the current (logical) slide number and the preview of the next attendee content and at the bottom left is an analog clock showing the done and remaining speaker time.
+On the right is the presenter content.

 ![screenshot](doc/screenshot.png)

-Here is the corresponding setup overview: On the left is PowerPoint in its editing view, where the odd numbered slides carry the presentation content and the even numbered slides carry the prompter content.
+Here is the corresponding setup overview: On the left is PowerPoint in its editing view, where the odd numbered slides carry the attendee content and the even numbered slides carry the presenter content.
-On the right top is the PowerPoint slideshow control view (usually visible on the notebook monitor), on the right middle is the PowerPoint presentation view (usually visible on the beamer) and on the right bottom is once again the prompter view (usually projected onto an external monitor, staying in front of the keynote speaker).
+On the right top is the PowerPoint slideshow control view (usually visible on the notebook monitor), on the right middle is the PowerPoint attendee view (usually visible on the beamer) and on the right bottom is once again the presenter view (usually projected onto an external monitor, staying in front of the keynote speaker).

 ![overview](doc/overview.png)